memgraph/docs/mage/query-modules/python/export-util.md

 ```cypher
 CALL export_util.graphml(path);
 ```
-where `path` is the path to the JSON file inside the `/usr/lib/memgraph/query_modules` directory in the running Docker container (e.g., `/usr/lib/memgraph/query_modules/export.graphml`).
+where `path` is the path to the graphML file inside the `/usr/lib/memgraph/query_modules` directory in the running Docker container (e.g., `/usr/lib/memgraph/query_modules/export.graphml`).